pyinfra-dev/pyinfra/docs/facts.rst

 ~~~~~~~~~~~~~

-    Gets & returns a dict of users -> details:
+    Returns a dict of users -> details:

     .. code:: python